 2010 - iphoneWIPE

-The idea was genius; leveraging the new technology of the gyroscope inside phones to help people pretend to wipe their asses with their iPhone!
+The idea was genius; leveraging the new technology of the gyroscope inside phones to simulate the motion of wiping ones bum with their iPhone!

 The idea was genius (credit to my brother), and we had to make it just for the laughs.

-The first version had very graphically accurate shit as you wipe appear on the screen, but Apple rejected it.
+The first version had very graphically accurate poo appear on the screen as you "wipe", but Apple rejected it.

 Finally, Apple perma-banned the app from ever being submitted again.